jtackaberry/rtk/doc/tutorial.md

 We use the `18-arrow_back` icon here, so this assumes that you have a file in the registered icon path with this name (that is, `../img/icons-light/18-arrow_back.png`).
+We could have used an @{rtk.ImagePack|image pack} instead -- and would certainly prefer image packs for more fully featured application supporting multiple display DPIs -- but for this example, single icon-per-image files is more straightforward.
 It's up to you to provide your own icons, but [https://materialdesignicons.com/](https://materialdesignicons.com/) is a great place to start.